Foundation-Devices/passport2/DEVELOPMENT.md

 ### Install Dependencies
 Several tools are required for building Passport.

+#### Install Rust Toolchain

+First install the `rustup` tool from [rustup.rs](https://rustup.rs/).

+    rustup default 1.67.1
+    rustup target add aarch64-unknown-none # For the simulator.
+Only if on macOS with an M1 CPU. rustup target add thumbv7em-none-eabihf
+    rustup target add x86_64-unknown-none
+    cargo install cbindgen

 #### Cross-Compiler Toolchain
 The cross-compiler enables your PC to build code for the STM32H753 MCU used by Passport.
 Use the following commands to install and build the cross-compiler and MicroPython tools.